 Tours typically last juuuuust longer than my attention span, but the Mythology tour had an ending worth waiting for.
 Our guide finished our tour at the Cemetery of Keramikos, and brought out a copy of Pericles’ Funeral Oration, honoring the dead of the Peloponnesian War.
 She asked the kids to each read a section of this speech, ending with the youngest, little Pax.

 “Such is the city for whose sake these men nobly fought and died; they could not bear the thought that she might be taken from them; and every one of us who survive should gladly toil on her behalf.”

-8. Grab Dried Fruits and Nuts From a Cart
+8. Snack On Dried Fruits and Nuts

-One snack that we loved was the dried fruit (and nuts) from rolling carts, found all over the city.
+One snack that we loved was the dried fruit (and nuts) from street vendors with rolling carts, found all over the city.
 In addition to roasted almonds, cashews, etc., some of the carts also have dried mango, papaya, or pineapple.
 The best part?
 When I reached out to take my little bag of goodies, I realized that the fruit had been warmed by the Athens sun.
 Never have I had such delicious dried fruit.
 YUM.
 (The kids ate it like candy, too.)

 9. Eat At A Local’s Favorite Place

 There are a ton of amazing restaurants in Athens, but our favorite was Ama Laxeiresto, a recommendation from a local.
 Not only did they have totally amazing food (and cats like any good, self-respecting Greek taverna)….but it was really easy on the wallet, too.
 They were also able to accommodate a huge group of us, which was pretty nice.
 We had jugs of cold rosé, octopus, big slices of feta, super-fresh tomatoes, and a ton of small plates that would disappear in a flash!
 Delicious.